iugori/yadvs-start/README.md

-# A Spring Boot REST experiment
+## Digital Voting System – An Experimental Implementation

-This study features a basic implementation of the digital voting system described at [The Software Scaffold](https://iugori.ro/?p=13).
+This project showcases a basic implementation of a digital voting system, inspired by an article on [The Software Scaffold](https://iugori.ro/?p=13).

-Work in progress...
+It aims to explore best practices in building modern applications using Spring Boot for the backend and React.js for the frontend.

+⚠️ Note: This project is a work in progress, and some features are still under development.